 - Elimination of any Town meetings or events (unless able to be done remotely). - Recreation programs shut down.
-Use of basement recreation areas for public programs halted. - Public meetings not allowed in Meeting Room Jr. or Council Chambers. - BOZAR and DRC meetings suspended. - Council meetings will be limited to essential business and action items. - Teleworking and staggered shifts authorized.
+Use of basement recreation areas for public programs halted. - Public meetings not allowed in Meeting Room Jr. or Council Chambers. - BOZAR and DRC meetings suspended. - Council meetings will be limited to essential business and action items.
+Remote access will be encouraged. - Teleworking and staggered shifts authorized.
 Departments will continue to roll out additional measures or plans to allow employees to work remotely, when feasible. - Town Buildings minimally staffed, no public access.
 Public will be directed to conduct business online, if feasible, or by phone. - Departments will fully enact Departmental plans.
 Teleworking options and staggered shift work maximized.
 Only essential services ongoing, unless able to be provided through employees working remotely. - Incident Command may be set up locally or in coordination with County Authorities. - Selected Town Staff mandatory use of PPE.

-- Employees will be paid as usual during this time for their normal hours. - Other steps as directed by State and Local Health authorities, including support of their efforts.
+• Other steps as directed by State and Local Health authorities, including support of their efforts.